|

 The Mary Hoyer Doll

-Manufacturing Company began in 1925 as a yarn and craft shop
+Manufacturing Company history began in 1925 as a yarn and craft shop

 in Reading, Pennsylvania USA.
 Mary designed knitted